 Weightlifting belts are a common practice amongst strength, power, and functional fitness sports.
-In the beginning, they were used by mostly olympic lifters and powerlifters, but recently they've increased in popularity amongst recreational lifters of varying fitness levels.
+In the beginning, they were used by mostly Olympic lifters and powerlifters, but recently they've increased in popularity amongst recreational lifters of varying fitness levels.

 Although they help and provide benefits for those strength training, the recent increase in popularity has made them one of the most misused fitness accessories.
-It brings the question on whether a weight belt is even beneficial for recreational lifting?
+It brings the question of whether a weight belt is even beneficial for recreational lifting?
 The answer is yes, but if used correctly and for the right type of training.

 How Weightlifting Belts Work